2mol/pboy/Roadmap.md

 - [x] fix that there are more suggestions than space in the import screen
 - [x] rename existing files
 - [x] improve color scheme
-- [ ] first-launch screen, show proposed config path, inbox and library paths, as well as keyboard shortcuts.
+- [x] first-launch screen, show proposed config path, inbox and library paths, as well as keyboard shortcuts.
-- [ ] change config format to config-ini, ditch htoml
+- [x] change config format to config-ini, ditch htoml
 - [x] 'q' to exit app from main screen
-- [ ] option to switch between underscores and spaces.

-## Future release

-- [ ] ability to mark documents as 'to-read'.
+- [x] ability to specify multiple folders as inboxes.
-- [ ] warn when importing an already existing filename.
-- [ ] improve performance of parsing large pdfs
-- [ ] try the open commands with `asum` from `Data.Foldable`

-## Done

 - [x] use nix for CI and releases.
 - [x] compiled releases for Mac & Linux so that people other than Haskellers with 24Gb worth of stack/GHC installs can actually use this.